Metaswitch/clearwater-readthedocs/Manual Install.md

     ellis_api_key=<secret>
     ellis_cookie_key=<secret>

-To enable I-CSCF function, also add the following
+If you wish to enable the optional I-CSCF function, also add the following:

     # I-CSCF/S-CSCF configuration
     icscf=5052
     upstream_hostname=<sprout_hostname>:5052

+If you wish to enable the optional external HSS lookups, add the following:

+   # HSS configuration
+   hss_hostname=<address of your HSS>
+   hss_port=3868

 See the [Chef instructions](Installing a Chef client#add-deployment-specific-configuration) for more information on how to fill these in.
 The values marked